 As described above under "Management's Discussion and Analysis of Financial Condition and Results of Operations" the Company and DuPont entered into a manufacturing alliance in June 2000 to produce partially oriented polyester filament yarn.
 DuPont and the Company have had discussions regarding their alliance and each party alleged that the other was in breach of material terms of their agreement.
 On February 5, 2002, the Company received a Demand For And Notice Of Arbitration from DuPont, alleging, among other things, breach of contract and unjust enrichment.
-DuPont is seeking damages, injunctive relief and a declaratory judgment terminating the agreement and allowing it to sell its interest in the alliance to the Company.
-The Company denies DuPont's allegations and intends to vigorously defend the arbitration and assert various counterclaims against DuPont.
-The ultimate outcome of this matter cannot be predicted at this time.
+DuPont is seeking damages that could amount to approximately \$15.0 million, injunctive relief and, absent a satisfactory cure by Unifi, a declaratory judgment terminating the agreement allowing it to sell its interest in the alliance to the Company.
+The Company on April 1, 2002 filed an answer and counterclaim to DuPont's allegations denying their assertions and seeking damages for various actions and inactions on behalf of DuPont.
+As the arbitration process is in its early stages, the outcome of this matter cannot be predicted at this time.